harvardnlp/harvardnlp.github.io/_posts/2018-04-03-attention.markdown

 ## Full Model

-> Here we define a function from hyperparameters to a full model.
+> Here we define a function that takes in hyperparameters and produces a full model.

 {% highlight python %}